George Ennever (alias: Morris)

 Sarah's Old Bailey proceedings...

-Before being bundled off to New South Wales George spent three months on a prison hulk, Leviathan, at Portsmouth, where he is recorded as being a good lad in the Gaoler's Report.
+Before being bundled off to New South Wales, George spent three months on the prison hulk Leviathan at Portsmouth, where he is recorded as being a “good lad” in the Gaoler’s Report.
+The Leviathan, once a proud 74-gun ship-of-the-line that had fought the Spanish in its glory days, had by then been converted into a floating prison moored at Portsmouth.

 Here's the Leviathan still being built.
 It's glory days were spent fighting the Spanish before being retired to Portsmouth for use as a prison hulk...